 Michelle Reimers, Assistant General Manager, External Affairs

-Mrs. Reimers is responsible for managing the strategic planning and development for the District’s communications, outreach, education and government affairs programs and initiatives.
+Michelle Reimers was appointed Assistant General Manager, External Affairs in September 2016.
+She is responsible for managing the strategic planning and development for the District’s communications, outreach, education and government affairs and customer programs.
 Mrs. Reimers regularly advises the General Manager on matters of public policy as well providing her counsel regarding the District’s opportunities and threats.

 Prior to her current position, Mrs. Reimers served as the District’s Director of External Affairs and Public Information Division Manager.
-In those capacities, Mrs. Reimers was responsible for the scoping, planning and implementation of high-profile projects such as: full redesigns of TID’s external and internal websites, the District’s first ever power online outage notification system for customers and the District’s 125th Anniversary Celebration and award-winning commemorative documentary film The Irrigationist.
+In those capacities, Mrs. Reimers was responsible for the scoping, planning and implementation of high-profile projects such as: a customer research program, full redesigns of TID’s external website, the District’s first ever power online outage notification system for customers and the District’s 125th Anniversary Celebration and award-winning commemorative documentary film The Irrigationist.
+Created and coordinated an educational campaign regarding a major water issues; Worth Your Fight Campaign and; Tuolumne River Management Plan.

-Mrs. Reimers advocates on TID’s behalf via several state and national professional organizations including the American Public Power Association, Public Relations Society of America, California Farm Bureau Federation and the Association of California Water Agencies.
-In addition, her involvement in local organizations and events include the National Ag Science Center’s Ag Hall of Fame Dinner, Vines Committee member for CSUS Alumni, Leadership Turlock and the Central Valley Public Relations Organization.
+Mrs. Reimers advocates on TID’s behalf via several state and national professional organizations including the American Public Power Association, Northwest Public Power Association, California Farm Bureau Federation and the Association of California Water Agencies.

 Mrs. Reimers holds a Bachelor of Arts degree in Organizational Communications from California State University Stanislaus and graduated Magna Cum Laude.Back to top of page>